New Orleans victims: What we know about the people killed in Bourbon Street terror attack

 “She was a great mother,” Usher-Fall told ABC.
 “She was a really exciting young lady.”

-Perez was out with her friends New Year’s Eve when she was struck by a truck driven by 42-year-old Shamsud-Din Jabbar as he plowed through a crowd on Bourbon Street.
+Perez was out with her friends New Year’s Eve when she was struck by Jabbar as he plowed through the crowd.
 She was rushed to University Hospital but succumbed to her injuries.

 “She was so beautiful and full of life,” Usher-Fall wrote on a GoFundMe page for Perez.
 “Her son, Melo, is now without his momma, and we are without our friend and dedicated employee.”